belayaz/GitMasteryChallenge/README.md

-**How to use the repository:** this branch has been created by a collaborator acknowledge the changes made by the collaborator
+**How to use the repository:** this branch has been created by a collaborator acknowledge the changes made by the collaborator creating changes as a resutl of the creation of the pull-request-branch